OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 ===============

 New Slurm_ updates are released about every 6 months (the interval was 9 months prior to Slurm_ 24.05).
-Follow the Upgrades_ instructions in the Slurm_Quick_Start_ page, see also presentations by Tim Wickberg in the Slurm_publications_ page.
+Follow the Upgrade_Guide_ instructions in the Slurm_Quick_Start_ page, see also presentations by Tim Wickberg in the Slurm_publications_ page.
 Pay attention to these statements:

-* You may upgrade at most by 2 major versions (3 versions starting from 24.11), see the Upgrades_ page.
+* You may upgrade at most by 2 major versions (3 versions starting from 24.11), see the Upgrade_Guide_ page.
 * When changing the version to a higher release number (e.g from 22.05.x to 23.02.x) **always** upgrade the slurmdbd_ daemon first.
 * Be mindful of your configured ``SlurmdTimeout`` and ``SlurmctldTimeout`` values:
   Increase/decrease them as needed.